 For public services and recreation, as determined in the DEIR, implementation of the proposed project could result in increased demand for new parks and increased use of existing parks and recreation facilities.
 While implementation of the proposed 2040 General Plan policies and implementation measures establish the mechanisms to provide additional park land and the maintenance of existing parks as new development occurs, the Town still may not meet the park standard of five acres of park and five acres of passive park/open space per 1,000 residents.
-It is possible that the use of existing Town and surrounding parks and recreation facilities.
+It is possible that the use of existing Town and surrounding parks and recreation facilities would increase, thereby resulting in some overuse and physical deterioration of these facilities.
 There is no additional feasible mitigation.
 Therefore, the proposed 2040 General Plan would result in a cumulatively considerable contribution to this impact and the cumulatively considerable contribution is unavoidable.
 As described in Section 7 of this document, specific social, economic, and environmental benefits of the project outweigh the identified potential unavoidable significant impacts.